Astatine: History

 In 1869, when Dmitri Mendeleev published his periodic table, the space under iodine was empty; after Niels Bohr established the physical basis of the classification of chemical elements, it was suggested that the fifth halogen belonged there.
-Before its officially recognized discovery, it was called "eka-iodine" (from Sanskrit eka – "one") to imply it was one space under iodine (in the same manner as eka-silicon, eka-boron, and others).
+Before its officially recognized discovery, it was called "eka-iodine" (from Sanskrit 'one') to imply it was one space under iodine (in the same manner as eka-silicon, eka-boron, and others).
 Scientists tried to find it in nature; given its extreme rarity, these attempts resulted in several false discoveries.

 The first claimed discovery of eka-iodine was made by Fred Allison and his associates at the Alabama Polytechnic Institute (now Auburn University) in 1931.
 The discoverers named element 85 "alabamine", and assigned it the symbol Ab, designations that were used for a few years.
 In 1934, H. G. MacPherson of University of California, Berkeley disproved Allison's method and the validity of his discovery.
 There was another claim in 1937, by the chemist Rajendralal De.
 Working in Dacca in British India (now Dhaka in Bangladesh), he chose the name "dakin" for element 85, which he claimed to have isolated as the thorium series equivalent of radium F (polonium-210) in the radium series.
 The properties he reported for dakin do not correspond to those of astatine, and astatine's radioactivity would have prevented him from handling it in the quantities he claimed.
 Moreover, astatine is not found in the thorium series, and the true identity of dakin is not known.